 It does not matter.

 Workers’ compensation is a no-fault system.
 What matters is that you were injured on the job.
-As long as personal misconduct did not lead in any way to your accident, even if you cause that accident, you should notify your supervisor or manager that you been injured and you can submit a workers’ compensation claim.
+As long as personal misconduct did not lead to your accident, even if you cause that accident, you should notify your supervisor or manager that you been injured.
+You then can submit a workers’ compensation claim.